-France threatens EU retaliation over US’s cheese tariff plan
+France threatens retaliation if US doubles Champagne price

 The U.S. investigated the French tax under Section 301 of the Trade Act of 1974 — the same provision the Trump administration used last year to probe China’s technology policies, leading to tariffs on more than $360 billion worth of Chinese imports in the biggest trade war since the 1930s.

-Paul Wiseman in Washington contributed to this report.
+Aamer Madhani and Zeke Miller in London, Darlene Superville and Paul Wiseman in Washington and Raf Casert in Brussels contributed to this report.